nexus-pesu/NexCode/penetration-testing/README.md

 1
 ```

 ## Solution

 **Time Complexity:** $O(n \cdot log(n))$

 **Space Complexity:** $O(n)$

-Apologies for the long problem statement if that caused any problems for you.
+Apologies for the long problem statement if that caused any issues for you.
 There are many problems with huge statements like these in competitive programming contests.
 Getting used to reading and navigating to the important sections of the statement is an important skill to develop.

 The solution is to simply simulate what is being asked by the statement.
 If the Red teamers cannot defeat the Blue teamers at some time $t$, then it is always better for one of them to join forces with some group (as it increases the total damage output for the next second).
 Also, we only need to simulate for a duration of $n - 1$ seconds because at that point of time we have a single group with all $n$ attackers.
 We cannot increase the attack strength any more after that.